kvijayakumar100/ECE597SD_Project/README.md

 # ECE597SD_Project

  Motivation:
     Applications often rely on timing services provided by the OS to perform their intended task.
 Oftentimes, applications assume the OS to be trustworthy and secure.
-However, an adversary can manipulate the system's time services, defying the expected performance.
+However, an adversarial OS can manipulate the system's time services, defying the expected performance.
 Manipulating system time can reulting in errors in scheduling and causality.

 Goal:
   To use device microarchitecture such as processor access to cache/memory to build a secure timing service